Fort of Our Lady of the Incarnation (Carvoeiro): Architecture

-The fort is located in a semi-rural environment along the maritime coast, approximately 100 m above sea level, on a strategic clifftop.

-The fortress, whose remains only include the eastern wall and gate, in addition to the Hermitage of Nossa Senhora da Encarnação and historical dependencies of the Portuguese outpost of the Guarda Fiscal.
-The fort gate is surmounted by a stone lintel on which is written the date of construction.

 It is not known when the shrine was built in the interior of an entrenched polygonal-plan fortification, built to protect the populace from frequent assaults and plundering by pirates.

 The shrine is a depository for two images: of the patron saint (Our Lady of the Incarnation) dating to the 17th century; and the Crucifixion, attributed in the 19th century.